borisschapira/boris.schapira.dev/_posts/en/web/2020/2020-05-10-preload-resource-hints.md.md

 As you can see, _with great power comes great responsibility_.
 If you want to get your hands on the priorities generated natively by the browser, then you must proceed in a moderate and responsible way, in order to avoid reproducing network congestion and CPU consumption that would affect your users.
+This can be very profitable, especially to [optimize third party services (analytics, web fonts, etc.)](https://blog.dareboost.com/en/2020/05/optimize-third-parties-performance/).
 Like many web performance topics: test, measure and iterate!